 couple of them unsoldered for easy disassembly.
 I had envisioned the

 possibility of using this antenna in portable operation.

 Before soldering elbows I fine-sanded

 of pipe was then secured in a vice (but not overtightened) for soldering the elbow.
 It is a very bad idea to touch

-the pipe after soldering it.
+the pipe shortly after soldering it.
 Soldering or ‘sweating’ copper joints

 requires a blow torch.
 It isn’t the same as soldering a resistor or

 capacitor to a circuit board, but not difficult to do.
 Many Internet